gusbums95-dotcom/leedoyub/README.md

-# leedoyup
+# leedoyub

-Portfolio website for visual artist leedoyup.
+Portfolio website for visual artist leedoyub.

 Single HTML file — no build step, no dependencies.
 Deploys directly to Cloudflare Pages or any static host.